Infineon/mtb-example-fx2g3-flash-loader/README.md

 6. Select the device and click **Program** > **External Flash**, and navigate to the FPGA binary to program the external flash.

-## Logging configurations
+## Debugging

 By default, the USBFS port is enabled for debug logs.

-To enable debug logs on UART, set **USBFS_LOGS_ENABLE** compiler flag to '0u' in the *makefile*.
-SCB4 of the FX2G3 device is used as UART with a baud rate of 921,600 to send out log messages through the P11.0 pin.
+To enable debug logs on UART, set the **USBFS_LOGS_ENABLE** compiler flag to '0u' in the *makefile*.
+SCB4 of the EZ-USB&trade; FX2G3 device is used as UART with a baud rate of 921,600 to send out log messages through the P11.0 pin.

-## Debugging

 Debug the code example by setting debug levels for the UART logs.
-Set the **DEBUG_LEVEL** macro in *main.c* file with the following values for debugging.
+Set the **DEBUG_LEVEL** macro in the *main.c* file with the following values for debugging.

 **Table 1.
 Debug values**

 Macro value     |    Description
 :-------------  | :------------
 1u              | Enable error messages
 2u              | Enable warning messages
 3u              | Enable info messages
 4u              | Enable all messages

 <br>